 \subsection{Comments on the generality of the new basis}

 One of the possible weaknesses of this approach could be its model-dependent or data-dependent nature.
 It is necessary to have a certain number of lines of sight from a model or data to obtain this basis.
-This property could mean that the eigenvectors in the basis will be completely different when the model is changed or when the values of certain astrophysical parameters are changed.
-While this in principle a concern, in practice we find that the qualitative characteristics of our new eigenvectors are quite robust.
+This property could mean that the eigenvectors could be completely different when the model is changed or when the values of certain astrophysical parameters are changed.
+While this is in principle a concern, in practice we find that the qualitative characteristics of our new eigenvectors are quite robust.
 As an example, in Figure~\ref{fig:comparison} we show the effects of varying $f_{\rm esc,10}$ by 10\%.
 The eigenvectors remain modulated sinusoids that are each enclosed by an envelope.
-The key point is is to find the right modulating envelope.
+The key point is to find the right modulating envelope.
 To do this in a practical observation, one might first calculate the power spectrum from the data.
 Although this paper shows that power spectra have limitations in the presence of the light cone effect, they nevertheless provide a wealth of information and can be highly precise in estimating and inferring astrophysical and cosmological parameters.
 As shown in previous work, astrophysical parameters can be constrained from a few to tens of percent using the power spectrum.
 In other words, by first analyzing the data using power spectra, we can already estimate the parameters of the EoR, for example, quite precisely, so as to remain in the regime where the new basis is close enough to optimal to produce the information gains that we saw in Section~\ref{sec:Results}.
 This estimate can then be used to estimate the correct modulation.
 Even with a slight over or underestimation of the parameters, the basis will be very close to that calculated with the true parameters.

-To sum up, we will first infer the astrophysical parameters using a power spectrum analysis and then use this knowledge to build and compute the basis.
-By completing this analysis with our new summary statistics, we can then improve our constraints on the parameters.